rodyrahi/Taskx-nano/README.md

-# FunctionX-Nano
+FunctionX-Nano
 Overview
-FunctionX-Nano is an open-source model designed to map natural language processing (NLP) prompts to programming functions, identifying the best-matching functions and their optimal parameters based on the input prompt.
-This lightweight tool aims to bridge the gap between natural language and executable code, enabling developers to integrate NLP-driven automation into their workflows.
+FunctionX-Nano is an open-source, lightweight tool that maps natural language processing (NLP) prompts to programming functions, identifying the best-matching functions and their optimal parameters.
+Unlike traditional LLM-based systems, FunctionX-Nano operates without requiring a large language model, making it fast, resource-efficient, and ideal for developers seeking to integrate NLP-driven automation into their workflows.
 Features

-NLP-to-Function Mapping: Interprets natural language prompts and matches them to relevant functions.
+NLP-to-Function Mapping: Interprets natural language prompts and matches them to relevant programming functions.
-Parameter Optimization: Automatically identifies the best parameters for the matched functions based on the prompt context.
+Parameter Optimization: Extracts and optimizes function parameters from the prompt context.
+Lightweight Design: Built for speed and efficiency, requiring minimal computational resources (no LLM dependency).
-Lightweight and Extensible: Designed to be fast and adaptable for various use cases.
+Extensible: Easily adaptable to support custom functions and various use cases.
 Open Source: Freely available for community contributions and improvements.

 Installation